Leitirion/RPGUIA-e2e-tests/Readme.md

 ### Examples
 In this repository in folder ```<project_name>/cypress/integration``` you cand find some tests, one of them - ```visit.js```.
 This test visit URL and is looking for ```Welcome to RPGUIA!``` in the title.
-(If you need, you can change this title to your value in test).
+(If you need, you can change this title to your value in URL).
 If its true then test succeed, else test failed.
 ### How to write tests
 [TBD]